sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 After calming herself down and taking a few breaths, she finally managed to get the words out.
 "I-it was an accident.
 Um, J-Jevil - When... wait- so you weren't really aware in that state?"

 You shook your head, but gestured for her to keep going.
-"Right, u-uh -- when you were just a soul, we kept him to a room like you have -- h-he must have carried you around with him, but he um, I don't think he knew I kept surveillance in my lab.
+"Right, u-uh -- when you were just a soul, we kept him to a room like you have -- h-he must have carried you around with him, but he um, I don't think he knew I kept surveillance in the lab.
 He um... when he was alone in that room, I guess he just, had your soul out sometimes?
 T-to talk to you or something?
 M-Mettaton was the first to notice it, when um, when he would come by for maintenance."

 "And then there was one day, we went to visit him and there was just?
 A hole?
 In the wall?
 And he came out of it carrying your body as it is now.
 And he asked me to look after you like we d-did for him.
 I um, I think he's a couple towns away at the moment?
 I think he may be looking for somewhere for you both to stay."